Best cheap home insurance in Los Angeles in 2025

 The cheapest home insurance companies in Los Angeles

-According to Bankrate’s research, USAA, Armed Forces and Mercury offer the cheapest home insurance in Los Angeles for a $300K dwelling policy.
-Keep in mind that the higher dwelling coverage you need, the more you will likely need to pay for your policy.
-Our analysis of average rate data from Quadrant Information Services shows that a home insurance policy with a $750K dwelling limit costs 114 percent more than a $300K policy in Los Angeles.
+According to Bankrate’s research, Mercury, Armed Forces and USAA offer the cheapest home insurance in Los Angeles for a $300K dwelling policy.
+Keep in mind that if you need a higher amount of dwelling coverage, you will likely pay more for your policy.
+Our analysis of average rate data from Quadrant Information Services shows that a home insurance policy with a $750K dwelling limit costs 111 percent more than a $300K policy in Los Angeles.

 How much is home insurance in Los Angeles, California?

-On average, home insurance in Los Angeles costs $1,910 per year — or $159 per month — for a policy with a $300,000 dwelling coverage limit.
-However, this is just an average figure for comparison purposes.
-Exactly what you pay for home insurance in Los Angeles will depend on several personal rating factors, like the age of your home and the deductible you choose.
+On average, home insurance in Los Angeles costs $1,794 per year — or $150 per month — for a policy with a $300,000 dwelling coverage limit.
+However, this is just an average figure of how much home insurance is in Los Angeles for comparison purposes.
+Exactly what you pay for home insurance will depend on several personal rating factors, like the age of your home and the deductible you choose.

 Los Angeles rates by home age

-Los Angeles has a good mix of older homes and newer construction, with the median age of a home being 56 years old.
-Most insurers charge higher premiums to older homes, as it could cost more money to get an older building up to current building codes if it is damaged in a covered loss.
+Most insurers charge higher premiums for older homes, as it could cost more money to get an older building up to current codes if it is damaged in a covered loss.
 The table below shows the top five cheapest home insurance companies in Los Angeles and how rates vary based on construction year.

 Los Angeles rates by deductible